 If you keep going down the rabbit hole, the claims look harder and harder to believe.
 Chickpeas have been cultivated since at least 3200 BC, and lentils enjoyed for at least 8000 years.
-If they’re toxic, why haven’t we learned not to eat them?
+Aztecs used tomatoes in their cooking.

 Who Should Avoid Lectins?

 Some people can benefit from avoiding lectins, just as there are people with gluten allergies who should avoid gluten.

 If you have dysfunctional enzymes, then lectins may cause autoimmune issues for you because they might compromise your intestinal barrier.
 It’s entirely probable that autoimmune diseases such as rheumatoid arthritis are related in part to dietary factors, and lectins could be one of them.